fibo/dflow/README.md

 const dflow = new DflowHost(coreNodes);
 ```

-And With [deno](https://deno.land/) you can launch your script like this
+With [deno](https://deno.land/) you can then launch your script like this

 ```bash
 deno run --importmap=import_map.json path/to/my/script.ts